 Let’s dive in further and see what it means to save such a large amount of money in the UK.

 How Quickly Will £1,000 a Month Grow?

-If invested properly, the monthly savings of £1000 a month can grow in to a very big portfolio in relatively short period of time.
-If you’re interested in checking how much that adds up to over the years, try out the savings calculator below.
+When invested properly, the monthly savings of £1000 can grow in to a very big portfolio in relatively short period of time.

 Savings Growth Calculator UK

 Working on your results…this might take a few seconds…Thanks for waiting!

 There are 4 inputs to this saving £1000 a month calculator for the UK:

 - Starting Investment: Enter the current value of your portfolio.
 If you’re just starting out, then you can default it to £0.

 - Monthly Savings: The amount you will commit to your portfolio each month.